| The Fallpublished by Little, Brown in UK and US (2003) Winner of the Boardman-Tasker Prize for Mountaineering

 that convey the giddy experience of climbing without burying us in

-''There is something old-fashioned about climbing,'' Mawer writes
+either technical jargon or purple rhetoric. ''There is something old-fashioned about climbing,'' Mawer writes

 near the end of the novel. ''It lets in emotions that one does not